 The Council shall implement the personnel system by adopting rules and regulations governing its administration.

-SECTION 1003.
-Status of Existing Employees.

-Any person who, on the effective date of this Charter, holds a position or employment included in the Competitive Service as defined by this Charter, and who has been performing the duties of a certain classification for a period of at least six (6) months immediately prior thereto, shall acquire competitive status in said classification.

-Any person who, on the effective date of this Charter, holds a position or employment not included in the Competitive Service by the provisions of this Charter, and who has been performing the duties of said position for a period of at least six (6) months immediately prior thereto, shall be entitled, upon request, to assume regular status in the Competitive Service under this Charter in a position the duties of which shall be prescribed by the Council.
-All other persons who, on the effective date of this Charter, hold a position or employment included in the Competitive Service as defined by this Charter shall have a probationary status in the personnel system.

 SECTION 1004.
 Suspension, Demotion and Dismissal.

-An officer or employee holding a regular position in the Competitive Service may be suspended without pay, demoted or removed from his position for malfeasance, misconduct, incompetence, inefficiency, or for failure to perform the duties of his position or to observe the established rules and regulations in relation thereto, or to cooperate reasonably with his superiors or fellow employees, but subject to the right to a hearing before Personnel Commission in the manner set forth herein.
+An officer or employee holding a regular position in the Competitive Service may be suspended without pay, demoted or removed from their position for malfeasance, misconduct, incompetence, inefficiency, or for failure to perform the duties of their position or to observe the established rules and regulations in relation thereto, or to cooperate reasonably with superiors or fellow employees, or as may be otherwise provided in the Personnel Rules and Regulations, but subject to the right to a hearing before Personnel Commission in the manner set forth herein.

-Upon his request an officer or employee suspended, demoted or removed shall be given in writing the reasons for his suspension, demotion or removal.
-He shall be allowed a reasonable time for answering the same and may demand a public hearing upon the charges before the Personnel Commission.
-Such hearings shall be held in accordance with procedures established therefore.
+An employee who is suspended, demoted or removed shall be given in writing the reasons for suspension, demotion or removal.
+The employee shall be allowed a reasonable time for answering the same and may demand a public hearing upon the charges before the Personnel Commission.
+Such hearings shall be held in accordance with procedures established in the City’s Personnel Rules and Regulations.

 The findings and recommendations of the Personnel Commission with respect to hearings shall be transmitted to the appointing authority for final decision.